-- Join our club or one which organises Trials.
+- Join our club or one locally to you which organises Trials.

 - Find out about training and if possible attend a Trials School.

 - Purchase your machine, riding suit, helmet, boots etc.

 - Apply for a Competition Licence/Trials Registration Card– this must to be through your Club.